coderofsalvation/docker.alpine.nodejs.pod/README.md

 This will build and run a docker which has pod & ssh pre-installed.

-    $ RUN=1 MICROSERVICES=1 BUILD=1 LOGIN=1 ./build
+    $ RUN=1 BUILD=1 LOGIN=1 ./build

-> if you just want a plain pod: Leave out `MICROSERVICES=1` and remove the `.microservices'-part from the `.podrc` volume
+## Advanced: microservices

-## Read this if you like easy-peasy microservices
+Continue reading if you like easy-peasy microservices.

-This is what you can get by adding one environmentvariable:
+This is what you can get by adding one environmentvariable: MICROSERVICES=1

+    $ MICROSERVICES=1 BUILD=1 RUN=1 LOGIN=1 ./build

                            bb/github   gitrepo        pod REST       pod web